actions-ecosystem/action-size/README.md

 ![screenshot](./docs/assets/screenshot.png)

+Add label based on the number of lines changed in a pull request.

 Counts the number of lines changed in a pull request.
 And buckets this number into a few size classes (S, L, XL, etc), and finally labels the pull request with this size.